Malaysia's parliament approves Bill to lower voting age to 18

 With the exception of Singapore - which still maintains a 21-year voting age - most people in Southeast Asia can vote when they turn 18.
 The voting age in Indonesia is 17.

-The parliamentary vote represented a victory for Malaysia's four-party Pakatan Harapan ruling coalition, which has faced a series of setbacks, including losing several local elections.
+The parliamentary vote represented a victory for Malaysia's four-party Pakatan Harapan ruling coalition, which has faced a series of setbacks, including losing several local by-elections.

+Political analyst Sivamurugan Pandian from Universiti Sains Malaysia said the lower voting age did not necessarily mean that more people might vote for Mahathir's coalition.

+"Young voters have become partyless.
+They don't show their loyalty to any party," he said.